Cultural Encounter Kits

 - Encounter kits must be requested at least 14 days in advance.

-- To reserve an encounter kit the project director (teacher, youth organization director, library or museum staff) must fill out the proper request form, which can be found on this web site in a printable pdf file.
+- To reserve an encounter kit the project director (teacher, youth organization director, library or museum staff) must fill out the proper request form, which can be found at the bottom of this page as a printable pdf file.

 - Encounter kits may be reserved for up the three weeks.